shamir456/AmbER-ignitors/README.md

 ### Instructions For Using The WhatsApp Demo

-Send a WhatsApp message to +1 415 523 8886 with code  "join wrote-rhyme"
+Send a WhatsApp message to +1 415 523 8886 with code  "join way-beside"
 Please make sure to follow the format.Start the process with Hello .
 Here is a sample you can copy paste to check out the demo.
 ```
 Care Taker Name: Saif;